 Renewable Power Projects

-Ulster County installed its first photovoltaic (PV) solar array on a county-owned facility, providing roughly 75% of the energy demand for the salt shed operations located at the Ulster County Fairgrounds.
+In 2011, Ulster County installed its first photovoltaic (PV) solar array on a county-owned facility, providing roughly 75% of the energy demand for the salt shed operations located at the Ulster County Fairgrounds.

 - Establishing the Energize NY Finance Program that enables long-term, affordable Property Assessed Clean Energy financing for energy efficiency and renewable energy projects at commercial buildings and not-for-profits.
 Ulster County has programs available to help businesses and nonprofits make energy improvements to buildings that are expected to reduce building energy and maintenance costs and that may ultimately increase their value and appeal.
 With the Energize NY (PACE) Finance Program now part of the County's economic development offerings, commercial and nonprofit building owners can get guidance and low cost, long-term financing for energy improvements such as solar, efficient heating and cooling systems, and smart controls.
 Click here to learn more and get started: http://commercial.energizeny.org/